Schirrms/combodo_ansible/README.md

 This is just a role conversion of Combodo's iTop Ansible playbooks.

-If this is your first encounter with Ansible fot iTop, I created also some (1, at this time 😉) test sets in this other repo:
+If this is your first encounter with Ansible for iTop, I created also some (1, at this time 😉) test sets in this other repo:
 [Combodo_Ansible_Demo](https://github.com/Schirrms/Combodo_Ansible_Demo)

 ## Goal, origins

-[Combodo](https://www.combodo.com/), the company who created an maintains our favorite ITSM software [iTop](https://www.combodo.com/itop) created in 2023 at set of Ansible Playbooks to interact with iTop from Ansible.
+[Combodo](https://www.combodo.com/), the company who created an maintains our favorite ITSM software [iTop](https://www.combodo.com/itop) created in 2023 a set of Ansible Playbooks to interact with iTop from Ansible.

 ## Quote from the source package